 If most pinewood derbies are sprints, consider this one the Boston Marathon.

-Earlier this month, the Boston Minuteman Council broke the Guinness World Record with a pinewood derby track stretching 335 feet, 6 inches.
-That beat the previous record by more than 70 feet.
+On Oct.
+7, 2012, the Boston Minuteman Council broke the Guinness World Record for the longest pinewood derby track with one stretching 320 feet.
+That beat the previous record by more than 50 feet.

 Just how long was the track?
 Imagine you’re standing on the goal line of a football field.
 The track would stretch just past the back of the end zone on the other side.

 Or consider this comparison: Most tracks, including the one I raced on as a Cub Scout, are 30 to 40 feet long, making this one roughly 10 times longer.

 And they did it in style.
 The track, which started at a height of 15 feet, was modeled after Boston’s Zakim Bridge (seen at right), the world’s widest cable-stayed bridge.

 The record-breaking attempt was part of the council’s SOAR (Scouting’s Outdoor Adventure on the River) event.
 Just from browsing the event’s Web site, it looked like a blast.

 Congrats to all involved in this exciting accomplishment!